St Ignatius of Loyola, Friday 31st July, 2020

 As you will have heard, face coverings are now compulsory when attending worship services at church.
 Despite the context of how our Sunday services are taking place, I hold our times of gathering together as the Body of Christ precious, and we hold one another before God in all that we think and feel about the present situation and requirements placed upon us.

 We have a benefice Eucharist each Sunday and we are working to rotate the Sunday Eucharist around the benefice.
 This Sunday our service is at Stonegrave Minster at 10.30 am.
 This is also a farewell service for Margaret Timbrell.
 Please do keep Margaret in your prayers as she makes arrangements for moving.
 I am aware many in our benefice are still not able to come to church, and that this is likely to continue for some time.
 The online service material is continuing, and my thanks to Ian for this.
 I pray, despite the ongoing restrictions on how we can worship – whether at home or in church – that we know ourselves to be loved by God and held in prayer by one another together

-I continue to make calls each week, usually on Thursday and Sunday afternoons.
-Please let me know if you’d like a call and if you would like me to pray for you by name at the Sunday Eucharist.
+Please get in touch if you, or anyone else you are aware of, would like a telephone call from myself or a member of the ministry team.
+Please also let me know if you would like your name prayed at the Sunday Eucharist.
 Please be assured of my daily prayer for you and your families at this time.